washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 At no point during the 3.0 lifecycle will the major version change.
 But you can expect that either minor version and/or patch will change with each release.

 == Changelog ==

+= [4.2.2] 2016-07-06 =

+* Fix - Small CSS Issue on Welcome Page
+* Fix - Month view on mobile device width doesn't have links to prev/next months
+* Fix - Reimport of updated CSV removes featured image (Bug #46149)
+* Fix - Fixed the issue that would make multiple organizers details disappear when trying to submit invalid event data using Community
+* Fix - Add a check to avoid being unable to switch view when Filter Bar plugin is active and at least one field is set to auto-complete mode
+* Fix - Only add the events custom post type to the tag archive queries and not custom queries with tags [45635]
+* Fix - When using the filter tribe_events_excerpt_allow_shortcode shortcodes will be maybe be processed in event excerpts in the list views [42289]

 = [4.2.1.1] 2016-06-28 =